arzwa/MultilocusIsland/docs/draft-hapdip2.md

 ## Accounting for drift and comparison to individual-based simulations

-While the deterministic analysis points towards important effects of dominance on equilibrium differentiation and swamping thresholds, it is important to assess whether we expect such effects to be as pronounced in finite populations.
+While the deterministic analysis points towards important effects of dominance on equilibrium differentiation and thresholds for swamping, it is important to assess to what extent these carry over to finite populations.
-Indeed, @sachdeva2022 showed that, for small populations, the sharp thresholds for swamping predicted by the deterministic multilocus theory when $Ls$ is appreciable need not apply, and that the critical migration rate may be significantly reduced.
+Indeed, @sachdeva2022 showed that, for small effective population sizes, the sharp thresholds for swamping predicted by the deterministic multilocus theory (when $Ls$ is appreciable) need not apply, and that the critical migration rate may be significantly reduced.
-Furthermore, for all but the largest populations, the actually observed frequency of a locally adaptive allele (and hence differentiation between the mainland and island) at migration-selection-drift balance in the model as outlined in @sec:model may deviate substantially from the deterministic approximation, so that it becomes important to understand the *distribution* of allele frequencies.
+Furthermore, for all but the largest populations, the actually observed frequency of a locally adaptive allele (and hence differentiation between the mainland and island) at migration-selection-drift balance in the model as outlined in @sec:model may deviate substantially from the deterministic approximation, so that it becomes important to understand the *distribution* of allele frequencies on the island.
-More pragmatically, it is hard to evaluate the accuracy of our approximations against simulations, as any individual-based simulation will necessarily exhibit the effects of genetic drift.
+Additionally, from a more pragmatic perspective, it is hard to evaluate the accuracy of our approximations against simulations, as any individual-based simulation will necessarily exhibit the effects of genetic drift.

-![
+![Effect of genetic drift, dominance and total barrier strength on equilibrium adaptive differentiation for a homogeneous polygenic barrier in a diploid population.
+(A)
-Predicted allele frequency distributions for the diploid multilocus model with homogeneous selective effects for different values of $N_e$ and $h$ (dominance coefficient of the invading alleles).
+Predicted allele frequency distributions for a single locus in the diploid multilocus model with homogeneous selective effects for different values of
+$N_e$ and $h$ (dominance coefficient of the invading alleles).
 Lines show the numerical approximations based on the diffusion theory, dots show results from individual-based simulations, based on taking a sample every 10 generations for 50000 generations after an initial 10000 generations to reach equilibrium.
-Other parameter settings are $Ls = 0.8, L=40, m/s=0.2, u=0.005s$.
-](/home/arthur_z/vimwiki/build/img/2023-05-03/domdriftdist.svg){#fig:driftdist}
+In these simulations, $s = 0.02$, $Ls = 1$ and $u/s = 0.005$.
+(B)
+The expected frequency of the locally beneficial allele ($\Ex[p]$) is shown as a function of $N_es$ and $m/s$ for different values of $Ls$ (from left to right, $Ls = 0.5, 1, 1.5, 2$) and $h$ (from top to bottom, $h=0, 0.5, 1$).
+All results assume $s=0.02$ and $u/s=0.005$.
+](/home/arthur_z/vimwiki/build/img/2023-06-17/drift-homo-ep-af.svg){#fig:drifthm}

-Similar to @sachdeva2022, we find that the heuristic multilocus diffusion approximation obtained by substituting $m_e$ for $m$ in the single-locus diffusion theory yields remarkably accurate predictions to the multilocus model outlined in @sec:model.
+Similar to @sachdeva2022, we find that substituting $m_e$ for $m$ in the single-locus diffusion theory (@sec:dynamics) yields a remarkably accurate approximation to simulations of the multilocus model outlined in @sec:model.
 Indeed, even in parameter regimes where the approximation is expected to break down ($Ls$ appreciable with $L$ small and $s$ large, small population size) we obtain good predictions (@fig:Lsdom).
-Not only can we reliably obtain the expected frequency of alleles on the island, we also obtain very good predictions for the entire allele frequency distribution as observed in individual-based simulations (@fig:driftdist).
+Not only can we reliably obtain the expected frequency of alleles on the island, we also obtain very good predictions for the entire allele frequency distribution as observed in individual-based simulations (@fig:drifthm A).
 The sharp swamping thresholds observed in the deterministic model, in particular with recessive local adaptation ($h=1$), correspond to strongly bimodal allele frequency distributions in the model with drift.
-As described in more detail in @sec:init, this may render our numerical approaches sensitive to the initilization of the island population.
+As described in more detail in @sec:init, this may render our numerical approaches sensitive to the assumed initial state of the island population.
+This sensitivity is itself biologically relevant, corresponding to assumptions on the (recent) history of the populations considered at equilibrium.
 Throughout, we shall assume a scenario of secondary contact, so that the island starts as fixed for the locally beneficial allele at all loci.

-The general effects of genetic drift are as expected, in that the barrier effect is considerably reduced as $N_e$ decreases (@fig:drift).
-The characteristic effects of dominance hence only become apparent for appreciable $N_e$.
+For a homogeneous genetic architecture, the swamping threshold at any individual locus depends on the total barrier strength $Ls$, the dominance coefficient $h$, and the strength of selection relative to drift $N_es$.
+Concomitantly, for any given migration rate $m$, these three key parameters will determine jointly whether significant adaptive differentiation is to be expected at a particular locus, as we show in @fig:drifthm (B).
+Unsurprisingly, the general consequence of genetic drift is to reduce the barrier effect, hence decreasing the expected differentiation at equilibrium (@fig:drift; @fig:drifthm B).
+Swamping thresholds are both decreased and made less sharp by drift, and the detailed behavior depends on the dominance coefficient.
+Whereas for dominant local adaptation the effect of drift on the critical $m/s$ value decreases markedly for $N_es > 20$, for the additive case this happens, roughly, for $N_es > 10$.
-For large population sizes, we now see clearly that for dominant local adaptation (invading alleles are (partially) recessive, $h<0.5$), two phases can be distinguished as the migration rate increases.
+For substantial $N_es$ (e.g. $N_es=16$ in @fig:drift), we now see clearly that
+for dominant local adaptation (invading alleles are (partially) recessive,
+$h<0.5$), two phases can be distinguished as we consider increasing migration rates.
-As noted above, the barrier strength increases initially as migration increases, so that as long as the deleterious allele is below some frequency determined by $h$, the equilibrium differentiation declines less fast with increasing $m$.
-Once a threshold frequency is reached, the barrier strength declines again as $m$ increases (@fig:drift $h=0$ and $h=0.25$ panels).
+As noted above, the barrier strength increases initially as migration increases, so that as long as the deleterious allele is below some frequency determined by $h$, the rate at which equilibrium differentiation declines with increasing $m$ decreases.
-\hl{perhaps not worth to spell out.}
+Once a threshold frequency is reached, the barrier strength starts to decline again with increasing $m$ (@fig:drift, $h=0$ and $h=0.25$ panels).
+As in the deterministic analysis above, this behavior is in sharp contrast with the case of recessive local adaptation, where the positive feedback between the gff and the frequency of the locally deleterious allele ($q$) gives rise to sharp thresholds for swamping even when drift is quite strong (e.g. $N_es = 4$).

+## Selection in both the haploid and diploid phase

 ![Multilocus migration-selection balance and swamping with dominance and haploid selection.